 Most taxpayers are required to register with the SHCP in the Federal Taxpayer Registry of taxpayers and to obtain a taxpayer identification number known as the Registro Federal de Contribuyentes (RFC).

-Legal entities that are Mexican residents must register at the time their articles of incorporation (acta constitutiva) are signed by means of a Public Notary.
-However, legal entities that are not incorporated through a Public Notary must register within one month after the date on which their articles of incorporation are signed.
-In practice, newly incorporated entities obtain their RFC at the time of incorporation through the public notary.
-Both Mexican and non-Mexican individuals, as well as foreign legal entities that are Mexican residents, must register when they become required to submit periodic tax returns.
+Legal entities must register within one month after the date on which their articles of incorporation are signed.
+The registration process currently requires the legal representative of the company to register the company and obtain an electronic signature (FIEL).
+To obtain a FIEL, the legal representative must also prove that he or she is tax-resident in Mexico.
+Both Mexican and non-Mexican individuals, as well as foreign legal entities that are Mexican residents, must register when they become required to submit tax returns.
 A foreign resident that has a permanent establishment (PE) in Mexico as a result of conducting independent personal services in Mexico is required to register with the SHCP within the month following the date on which the PE is opened.
-Foreign residents that are required under Mexican law to register with the SHCP and do not have legal representatives in Mexico (such as Public Accountants) may register at the nearest Mexican consulate.
+Foreign residents that are required under Mexican law to register with the SHCP and do not have legal representatives in Mexico may register at the nearest Mexican consulate.
 Foreign residents whose sole Mexican tax obligations can be satisfied by Mexican withholding tax agents are not required to register with the SHCP.

 Once an RFC is obtained, a Mexican tax representative of a corporate taxpayer (including a branch) must register an electronic signature (FEIL).
 In addition, with effect from January 1, 2014, all taxpayers must have an official “electronic mailbox” with the tax administration (in essence an electronic communication system via the SAT website), by means of which notices, correspondence and certain files are exchanged between the tax authorities and the taxpayers.
 Taxpayers must review the mailbox within three days following the day in which they register for the mailbox, since the tax authorities will send a confirmation notice that must be used to corroborate the authenticity and proper functioning of the mailbox.